 Investment

-Capital contributed to an organization in exchange for an equity stake, although it can also be structured as debt
+Capital that has been or will be contributed to an organization in exchange for an equity stake, although it can also be structured as debt or promissory note.

 A creative snapshot of your project with a bit of business in it as well.
 NOT THE SAME AS A DECK.
 There isn’t as much structure to this.
 Check out the blog on that one below.